asano69/folio/docs/design-01.md

 ### Library Layout

-The library root is specified via the `OPENBOOK_LIBRARY_PATH` environment variable.
+The library root is specified via the `FOLIO_LIBRARY_PATH` environment variable.
 Subdirectories are purely for the user's own organization and carry no meaning to the application.
 Scanning is recursive: all `.cbz` files found under the library root are registered.